melophat/Marlin-Anycubic-Predator-Trigorilla-PRO/README.md

  3. **Turn off and disconnect AC power**
  4. Cut and weld jumper cables ![welded cables](/Images/SWD_pins.png)
  5. Move the jumper SW1 to USB and remove JP1 jumper ![welded cables](/Images/JUMPERS.png)
+    - JP1 It is connected to the pin BOOT0, which blocks the programming, it should be removed only when the table has the firmware stock.
+After this it doesn't matter if you put it on or not.
+    - SW1 Power the board from the USB port or from the external 24V source, for security purposes change this position at least while doing the programming.
- 6. Connect the SDW pins (SWDIO, SWCLK and GND) to your debugger **don’t need VCC**
+ 6. Connect the SDW pins (SWDIO, SWCLK and GND) to your debugger **don’t need VCC 5v or 3.3v (please don't connect it you could damage your board)**
- 7. Plug the USB cable on trgirilla pro, the board will be start booting
+ 7. Plug the USB cable on trgirilla pro, the board will be start booting as normally would
  8. Open STM32 ST-LINK Utility
    - Open file **(1**) Browse this route `Marlin-Anycubic-Predator-Trigorilla-PRO\.pio\build\trigorilla_pro` and select firmware.bin
    - Click connect to target **(2)**